mayankskb/Image-Captioning/README.md

 4. Can be used to give something back to mankind for visually impaired people. and many more.

-The task of image captioning can be divided into two modules logically – one is an image-based model – which extracts the features and nuances out of our image, and the other is a language-based model – which translates the features and objects given by our image-based model to a natural sentence.
+The task of image captioning can be divided into two modules logically – one is an `image-based model` – which extracts the features and nuances out of our image, and the other is a `language-based model` – which translates the features and objects given by our image-based model to a natural sentence.
-For our image-based model (viz encoder) – we usually rely on a Convolutional Neural Network model.
-And for our language-based model (viz decoder) – we rely on a Recurrent Neural Network.
+For our image-based model (viz encoder) – we usually rely on a `Convolutional Neural Network` model.
+And for our language-based model (viz decoder) – we rely on a `Recurrent Neural Network`.
 The image below summarizes the approach given above.

 <p>
   <img src = './support/arch.png'>
 </p>

-This architecture heavily employees "Encoder-Decoder" framework where encoder part is implemented using the convnet architecture and decoder part is implemented using LSTM cells based recurrent nets.
+This architecture heavily employees ``"Encoder-Decoder"`` framework where encoder part is implemented using the convnet architecture and decoder part is implemented using LSTM cells based recurrent nets.

 <p>
   <img src = './support/encod-decod.png'>
 </p>

 For the convnet part we can employ transfer learning and can use some models from ImageNet and then Fine tune them as per our requirement.
 This kind of system is known as attention-based system, which automatically learns to describe the content of an image in words.
-We can train this model in a standard manner using standard backprop technique and stochastically by maximising a variationally lower bound.
+We can train this model in a standard manner using standard backprop technique and stochastically by maximizing a variationally lower bound.

 I found these two papers quite handy:
 1. Show and Tell: A Neural Image Caption Generator
 2. Show, Attend and Tell: Neural Image Caption Generation with Visual image

-> Sytem Information
+> System Information

 > Result